AI Strategy

 Key Takeaways

 LAKE FOREST, Ill. , January 15, 2026.
-The call came from a Highland Park wealth management firm at 8:30 AM on a Tuesday.
-The managing partner had just watched a ChatGPT demo on YouTube and wanted to know how quickly we could "AI-ify" their client presentations.
-I told him to forget the presentations and focus on the 40 minutes his team spent every morning manually updating client contact records across three different systems.
+Here is a conversation I have often.
+A managing partner watches a ChatGPT demo on YouTube and wants to know how quickly they can "AI-ify" their client presentations.
+My advice is usually to forget the presentations and look instead at the 40 minutes the team spends every morning manually updating client contact records across three different systems.

-He wasn't thrilled.
-Nobody calls Bace Agency asking to automate data entry.
-They want the sexy stuff — AI-generated investment summaries, automated client communications, predictive analytics dashboards.
-But after working with 97+ professional service firms across the North Shore, I've learned the counterintuitive truth: the boring workflows are where AI delivers the fastest, most measurable wins.
+That advice is rarely what people want to hear.
+Nobody gets excited about automating data entry.
+They want the sexy stuff: AI-generated investment summaries, automated client communications, predictive analytics dashboards.
+But in my experience the boring workflows are where AI delivers the fastest, most measurable wins.

 The firms that succeed with AI implementation don't start with grand visions.
 They start with the 15-minute tasks their staff does 20 times a day.
 They automate the tedious before they tackle the transformative.
 And they see productivity gains in weeks, not months.